Pressure at infinity and strong positive recurrence in negative curvature: Thermodynamical formalism

 \subsection{Patterson-Sullivan-Gibbs construction}

-Let $F:T^1M\to\bbR$ be a Hölder continuous potential with finite pressure, i.e., $\delta_\Gamma(F)<+\infty)$.
-As will be seen in Paragraph~\ref{sec:Gibbs}, the construction of a good invariant measure associated to $F$ will use the product structure $\ds \Omega\simeq(\Lambda_\Gamma^2\times\bbR)/ \Gamma$.
-The main step is the definition of a good measure on $\Lambda_\Gamma$, the so-called {\em Patterson-Sullivan-Gibbs measure} $\nu_F$.
+Let $F:T^1M\to\bbR$ be a Hölder-continuous potential with finite topological pressure.
+As will be seen in Paragraph~\ref{sec:Gibbs}, the construction of a good invariant measure associated with $F$ will use the product structure $\Omega\simeq ((\Lambda_\Gamma^2\backslash {\rm Diag})\times \bbR)/\Gamma$.
+The main step is the definition of a good measure $\nu^F$ on $\Lambda_\Gamma$, that we will call a {\em Patterson-Sullivan-Gibbs measure}.
 We recall it below with more care than usually done, because we will need in Section~\ref{sec:SPR-implique-PR} to deal with technical points of the construction.